wp-plugins/photospace/readme.txt

 == Changelog ==
+= 2.1 =
+* Fix for better horizontal thumbs
+* Cleaned out some old code

 = 2.0 =
 * Now using built in WP thumnail resizing to improve speed and reduce compatibilty problems.
 * New page button and CSS updates.